Fidelisaboke/fault-tolerant-dml/README.md

 * Promotion logic updates internal role but does not modify Docker container labels dynamically.
 * Heartbeat logs are file-based; scaling to large clusters may require Redis or Kafka.
-* System is currently simulated and does not perform actual ML training beyond counter increments.
+* System is currently simulated and does not perform complex ML training beyond a simple feedforward neural network.

 ## Acknowledgement